JuliaMolSim/Molly.jl/docs/src/docs.md

         # Apply coupling like this
         apply_coupling!(sys, sim, sim.coupling)

-        # Remove centre of mass motion like this
+        # Remove center of mass motion like this
         remove_CM_motion!(sys)

         # Apply the loggers like this